 - Do not click on links in email from unknown sources.

-- Make backup copies of your critical data.
+- Make backup copies of your critical data, and encrypt your backup.

 - Make sure your software is up-to-date: install patches, firewall protection and anti-virus updates.

 - Log out of all services and keep unattended devices (desktop computers, laptop computers, smart phones and other equipment) in locked drawers and in locked offices.